The weak Ramsey property and extreme amenability: Applications

 To construct the desired $\LexSplTree$-isomorphic copy of $\LU$, we endow $T$ with a lexicographic order such that the resulting tree satisfies the characterizing condition of Theorem~\ref{thm:leveless_generic}.
 To define a compatible lexicographic order it is enough to fix a linear order on every $\Spl_T(x)$ for $x \in T$, but to ensure the condition we choose a point $w_{x, y, k, m} \in (x, y)_T$ of splitting degree $m$ for every $x < y \in T$ and $(k, m) \in M^<$ such that the map $(x, y, k, m) \mapsto w_{x, y, k, m}$ is one-to-one, and we make sure that $y \in C_k$ where $(C_i)_{i < m}$ is the $\leq\lex$-increasing enumeration of $\Spl_T(w_{x, y, k, m})$. \end{con}

 \aseparator

-Finite rooted subtrees obtained from the branch points of dendrites have been extensively studied, often to the great success of computing the universal minimal flow of the Ważewski dendrites \cite{Duchesne, Kwiatkowska}.
+Finite rooted subtrees obtained from the branch points of dendrites have been extensively studied, often to the great success of computing the universal minimal flow of the Ważewski dendrites, see Duchesne~\cite{Duchesne} and Kwiatkowska~\cite{Kwiatkowska}.
 In fact, a rephrasing of a result by Kwiatkowska gives us the Ramsey property of $\LTa$.

 \begin{tw} For every nonempty $M \subs \Nat^+$ the category $\LTa$ has the Ramsey property.
 Hence, $\LTw$ has the weak Ramsey property and $\aut(\LU)$ is extremely amenable.

 \begin{proof} The second part follows from our general theory.
 The first part is a reformulation of \cite[Theorem~3.6]{Kwiatkowska}.
 Namely, let $\LTa'$ be the modified version of the category $\LTa$ where the predetermined splitting degree $\dspl$ may be strictly greater (but still from $M$) than the actual splitting degree $\spl$.
 The $\LTa'$-arrows preserve the relations $R_m$, $m \in M$, that encode $\dspl$, so it is the predetermined splitting degree rather than the actual one that is being preserved.
 Nevertheless, $\LTa \subs \LTa'$ is a full cofinal subcategory since we may simply add the missing immediate successors to any non-terminal node $s$ such that $\spl(s) < \dspl(s)$.
 Hence, $\LTa$ has the Ramsey property if and only if $\LTa'$ has the Ramsey property.